rorosaurus/nlp-tests/README.md

 * "OK Google, navigate to the address of the last event I attended that was hosted by Alex."
 * "Remind me next time I'm near the mall to pick up xyz."
 * "Can you message everyone and tell them I'm running late?"
+* "Cortana, message everyone in the concert group chat and remind them to pick up their tickets."